 JD has, on the whole, generated positive cash flows over the past five years with the exception of 2018.
 The company mentions that the dip in FCF in 2018 is due to higher than usual capital expenditure for the year as well as a one-off decrease due to a complex settlement process change required by the regulators.

-The (somewhat) lack of predictability in cash flow pattern is normal for a company that is still in the growing stage like JD, especially given that JD is still in the process of modifying and refining its business model.
+Our Thoughts: the (somewhat) lack of predictability in cash flow pattern is normal for a company that is still in the growing stage like JD, especially given that JD is still in the process of modifying and refining its business model.
 We think that, as it currently stands, JD's cash flows seem reasonable given its business situation.
 However, it will be interesting to see how the company can manage its cash flows going forward when new initiatives, and the logistics expansion in particular, can require substantial capital expenditure.

 Click here to subscribe and stay tuned for future updates!